 ABDOMINAL AORTIC ANEURYSMS

 Though obstructive, atherosclerotic changes of the abdominal aorta are a frequent finding in the aging population, AAA is the most common disease of the abdominal aorta that requires treatment.
 First described by Vesalius, a 16th century anatomist, AAAs are defined by a diameter 50% greater than the expected diameter.
 This is frequently accepted to be a size of 3 cm or greater.
 When less than 50% diameter enlargement is encountered, it is defined as arteriomegaly or ectasia.

 More than 90% of all AAAs are caused by degenerative changes of the aortic wall.
 However, atherosclerosis cannot be the sole factor leading to AAA development.
-Since the atherosclerosis theory does not completely explain the development of either occlusive or aneurysmal changes in the aorta of similar patients, aneurysmal changes of the abdominal aorta must be ...
+Since the atherosclerosis theory does not completely explain the development of either occlusive or aneurysmal changes in the aorta of similar patients, aneurysmal changes of the abdominal aorta must be caused ...